Goals vs. Objectives: What They Are & How to Use Them

 Here, Charlie’s goal is increasing revenue while his objective would be to increase customers by 20%!

-Goals vs. Objectives: How Are They Different?
+Goals vs. Objectives: What Are the Major Differences?

 Goals are comparatively more general statements, so their scope can be broad.